peeeuzin/image-classification-api/README.md

 # Image Classification API
-This repository is an example to see how to use Tensorflow Serving to deploy a model and use it in a NestJS.
+This repository is an example to see how serve a machine learning model with [TensorFlow](https://www.tensorflow.org/) and [NestJS](https://nestjs.com/).

 ## Requirements
  - [Node.js](https://nodejs.org/en/) with [Yarn](https://yarnpkg.com/)